seongjiko/CPR-estimator/README.md

 python main.py
 ```

-Upload your 30-second CPR video by either dragging and dropping the file onto the interface or clicking the 'Select File' button.Videos can be recorded with any camera, including smartphones, but please ensure the camera remains stationary during recording.
-After uploading the video, click on the 'Start Analysis' button to initiate the estimation process.
+Upload your 30-second CPR video by either dragging and dropping the file onto the interface or clicking the 'Select File' button. *Videos can be recorded with any camera, including smartphones, but please ensure the camera remains stationary during recording.* After uploading the video, click on the 'Start Analysis' button to initiate the estimation process.
 The results will be displayed upon completion.

 ## Acknowledgments